datajoint/element-facemap/README.md

-# DataJoint Element for orofacial tracking with Facemap
+# DataJoint Element for orofacial motion tracking with Facemap

 DataJoint Element for modeling neural activity based on orofacial tracking using [Facemap](https://github.com/MouseLand/facemap).
 This Element supports facemap analysis using distinct keypoints on the mouse face, and computing the singular value decomposition and pupil tracking.